Why Rust Wipe Schedules Matter

 The best wipe schedule depends on how you like to play.

-- Choose weekly if you want constant fresh starts and intense early fights.
+- Choose biweekly if you want the most frequent fresh starts and short progression cycles.

 - Choose monthly if you enjoy deeper progression and a longer server lifecycle.